 Signs and Symptoms of Drug Addiction

-People often use drug abuse interchangeably with substance use disorder.
+People with substance use disorder often abuse drugs interchangeably.
 This condition is characterized by four symptoms: impaired function, unsafe use, social disability, and pharmacological requirements.

 Based on a person’s actions over 12 months, medical professionals use these measures to identify and treat drug use disorders.
 Substance use disorders are then categorized into various medication groups, such as alcohol use disorders and opioid use disorders.